lschoe/mpyc/docs/demos.rst

 MPyC demos
 ==========

-This is an overview of all demos available from the MPyC repository on GitHub in `mpyc/demos <https://github.com/lschoe/mpyc/tree/master/demos>`_.
+This is an overview of the demos available from the MPyC repository on GitHub in `mpyc/demos <https://github.com/lschoe/mpyc/tree/master/demos>`_.
 Starting with a 'Hello world!' demo, we gradually work towards demos about privacy-preserving machine learning, MPC-based threshold cryptography, and other interesting topics.